 For over three centuries the French Academy in Rome has welcomed resident artists to the magnificent Villa Medici.
-History is all well and good, but now more than ever it needs to be a permanent petri dish of creativity and a place for members of the creative community to meet and share with and inspire one another.
+History is all well and good, but now more than ever it needs to be a permanent petri dish of creativity and a place for with before.I met the Foundation's staff in 2017 when it pledged to fund the Rencontres d'Arles out of a firm commitment to the field of photography.
+In subsequent years, the Foundation stepped up its support to the point of becoming the main sponsor of the Discovery Award for young photographers.
+Shared values and a mutual desire to bring tomorrow's talent to light underpin its actions.